 My son Cade, had picked out an awesome “Flash” costume to wear in his Kindergarten parade at school… because of course my kid is as fast as they come!
 I volunteered for the fun celebration, and many of the kids had the cutest costumes and were crazy excited for the party!
 Except one child.
 This child was the one kid my son didn’t like very much at all.
 My son had complained several times throughout the year that this boy had called him all sorts of names and was mean.
-As the kids and I often do, our discussion of kids who are mean turns into how they must be hurting.
-I try to guide them in understanding the background behind the mean.
+Our discussion of kids who are mean always turns into how they must be hurting.
+I try to guide my kids in understanding why some kids might be mean to help them gain insight and awareness with a new-found perspective.
 It never excuses the mean, just explains it.

 So here we are in the classroom, all the kids scurrying around taking turns to go into the bathroom and put their costumes on!
 The excitement is brewing and the energy is high…except for this one child.
 He is mad.
 This little boy, dressed in the same dirty clothes as the day before, crust around his nose and a stench of days of dirt…didn’t have a costume.
 As we march through the school and out around the building displaying the elaborate costumes for all the endearing parents to see, I catch up with this boy, and ask why he didn’t have a costume.
 He vents, “I wanted one SO BADLY but my mama wouldn’t listen and she never got me one.”

 I hugged the poor little boy and said how sorry I was.
 At the end of the party, I approached my son to share this news with him.
 I offered an idea, one that he surely would not easily accept.
 I challenged my sweet boy to give beyond measure.
 I asked him to give his beloved costume to the boy who is mean to him.
 He resisted as any five year old would…but then he grew warmer…as it resonated with him…that this poor kid didn’t have a costume on Halloween.
 We didn’t know why, but we knew this boy was hurting because of it.